Skip to main content

 This is why Renown Health’s Research Office is proud to offer a phase III clinical trial, called the OCEAN(a) study, to our patients with elevated lipoprotein(a) levels as a care option for management of their heart disease risk.
 Our teams of expert providers and researchers are here to support you on your healthcare journey.

 “I am thrilled to be able to be part of this study and bring opportunities like this to our patients.
-The highlight of my day is getting to hear life stories from my patients during our study visits,” Lisa Preciado, Primary Clinical Research Coordinator for the OCEAN(a) study said.
+The highlight of my day is getting to hear life stories from my patients during our study visits.”

 Join us in raising awareness around American Heart Month by talking to your provider about lipoprotein(a) at your next appointment.